 The Company is exposed to interest rate risk in respect of both assets and liabilities.
-The Company receives cash inflows in the form of investment income, premiums, and reinsurance commissions.
-The Company pays cash outflows in the form of operating expenses and reinsurance premiums.
+The Company receives cash inflows in the form of investment income and premiums.
+The Company pays cash outflows in the form of operating expenses and claims.

 The Company's exposure to interest rate risk is managed by restricting the overall duration of the investment portfolio to within a prescribed range of a selected benchmark portfolio.
 Given the Company's cautious approach to market risk and the primary objectives of the Company's investment strategy, the overall duration is generally short and the investments are generally held to maturity.
 The Company does not seek to mitigate interest rate risk by matching the duration of the Company's invested assets with liabilities arising from the insured portfolio.
-However, the Company's liabilities which primarily include expected operating expenses, are more than offset by future premiums.
+However, the Company's liabilities which include expected claims and operating expenses, are more than offset by future premiums and investment income.